gtxll8/Project-P3-Item-Catalog/README.md

 What does this example achieve :

 It passes al the requirements asked for in 'Project-P3-Item-Catalog' final project :
- - Implements JSON endpoints and Atom feeds with AtomFeed.
+ - Implements JSON endpoints and recent items feeds with AtomFeeds.
- -
+ - Items stored are categorised and they can be viewed from th drop-down menu
+ - Search result queries can be done and viewed in the page
+ - Items have images that can be uploaded and managed ( delete/update )
+ - Using forms to update/edit/delete items, includes replacing the images
+ - When a user account is deleted all teh images are also deleted from the static directory
+ - Using a base template to manage